Clearing the Air

 The EPA identifies EJ populations as the highest intersection of low-income populations, people of color, and a given environmental indicator, such as ozone level in the air.

-Some areas with already-dense concentrations of turbines could be at risk of worsening pollution in the coming years.
+Some areas with already-dense concentrations of gas turbines could be at risk of worsening pollution in the coming years.
 Researchers expect an increase in gas-fired power plant construction to support data centers due to the rise in electricity demand spurred by artificial intelligence.
 Where these facilities are built is largely determined by state regulatory conditions, and researchers expect that Texas, Oklahoma, and Louisiana are likely host states for additional gas-fired power plants.
 Analysts forecast that Texas, in particular, could see nearly a quarter of all load growth in the U.S. over the next decade because of its regulatory environment, land availability, and natural gas resources.

 U.S. map of gas-fired combustion turbines.